JonathanMEdwards/subtext10/doc/language.md

 ```
 hidden-password: hidden 'foo'
 password-view = do {
-  reveal: register false
+  reveal: register no
   record {
     password = try {
-      check reveal =? true
+      check reveal.yes?
       hidden-password
     } else {
       ''
     }
-	show-password =|> false on-update {write reveal <- true}
+	show-password =|> off on-update {write reveal <- yes}
   }
 }
 ```

 The `password-view` field computes a record with two fields: `password` conditonally revealing the password, and the `show-password` button to reveal it.
-Pushing that button will set the `reveal-password` field to `true`, revealing the password, like in the previous implemenation.
+Pushing that button will set the `reveal` field to `yes`, revealing the password, like in the previous implemenation.
 The key difference is that now the `reveal-password` field is defined inside the `do` block as a `register`.
 Normally an input field in a `do` block is initialized every time it executes, but declaring it to be a register changes this: instead the value is remembered from the last time the code block executed.
 Registers thus provide _local state within code_.

 Registers are particularly useful when producing views of arrays.
 Assuming we have an array of passwords, we can produce an array of password-revealing views like this: